SteffenHaeussler/sim_agent/README.md

 ### Configuration

 All external dependencies are configured through environment variables.
-See `.env.example` or `.env.tests` for configuration templates.
+See `.env.tests` for configuration templates.
 Key configurations include:
 - API endpoints and credentials
 - Database connection strings
 - Model selection and parameters
 - Service timeouts and limits

-Repositories for the external services are located in:
-- the [Sim Project](https://github.com/SteffenHaeussler/sim_project) repository for generating the data and the database schema
-- the [Sim API](https://github.com/SteffenHaeussler/sim_api) repository for the API that provides the tools and RAG to the agentic ai framework
-- the [Sim Frontend](https://github.com/SteffenHaeussler/sim_frontend) repository for the Frontend that provides the UI for the agentic ai framework

 ### Docker Setup